 Fact 4: Mums sweat easily with all the heaty confinement food and hot weather in Singapore.
 It is not hygienic for baby during confinement when breastfeeding.
 Fan and aircon is allowed but temperature setting of aircon should be at 25°C and mums should not face the cold air directly.
 In addition, humidity level in the room should be kept balanced about 50% to 60% to prevent risk of catching cold, flu or other ailments such as rheumatism.

 Myth 5: Babies are not getting enough milk if they require feeding frequently.

 Fact 5: Babies may feed a lot more often than they go through growth spurts at two weeks, six weeks, three months and six months old.
 Ensure baby is latching well to receive enough milk.

 Fact 6: Human milk changes constantly according to baby’s growing needs.
 Breastmilk has all the nutrients in the right amount needed for baby’s growth and development.
 It is full of antibodies that protect baby from illnesses and enhances baby’s immune system.
 The World Health Organisation (WHO) and Health Promotion Board (HPB) recommend babies should be exclusively breastfed for a minimum of six months and thereafter for two years or beyond with complementary foods.

-Confinement Myth 7: Mothers who have caesarean births, premature babies or twins cannot breastfeed.
+Myth 7: Mothers who have cesarean births, premature babies or twins cannot breastfeed.